Topic: Data Centers

 Data centers are facilities that store and distribute the data on the Internet.
 With an estimated 100 billion plus web pages on over 100 million websites, data centers contain a lot of data.
 With almost two billion users accessing all these websites, including a growing amount of high bandwidth video, it’s easy to understand but hard to comprehend how much data is being uploaded and downloaded every second on the Internet.

 Data centers are filled with tall racks of electronics surrounded by cable racks.
-Data is typically stored on big, fast hard drives.
+And power cables.
+And cooling equipment.
+Data is typically stored on big, fast hard drives although there is some movement to solid state drives.
 Servers are computers that take requests and move the data using fast switches to access the right hard drives.
 Routers connect the servers to the Internet.
 Speed is of the essence.
 Servers are very fast computers optimized for finding and moving data.
 Likewise, the hard drives, switches and routers are chosen for speed.
 Interconnection use the fastest methods possible.
-Faster speed means lower latency, the time it takes to find and send the data along to the requestor.
+Faster speed means lower latency, the time it takes to find and send the data along to the requester.

 While speed is a primary concern for data centers, so is reliability.
 Data centers must be available 24/7 since all those 2 billion Internet users are spread all around the world.
 Reliability comes from designing devices with redundancy, backups for storage, uninterruptible power and fighting the #1 enemy of reliability, heat.